ITIL Change Management

 • a configurability of the change processes and necessary approvals

-The software should also provide visibility into dependencies and potential impacts in the IT infrastructure, as well as all change and release management activities (from initial request to post-implementation review).
-All change and release management activities should be processed and documented across the board in change management software.
+The software The software should also provide transparency about dependencies and possible effects in the IT infrastructure as well as about all change and release management activities (from the initial request to the post-implementation review).
+All change and release management activities should be comprehensively processed and documented in a change management software.

 Emergency Change Advisory Board (ECAB) risk assessment should also be improved through comprehensive and transparent risk management.
 IT management software that meets these requirements helps to simplify the ITIL change management workflow and improve the effectiveness of change management processes.